Last updated on June 29, 2022 1:36 am

 Much like food, you’d want your tools kept in a cool and dry place, away from hot temperatures and moisture.

-That’s why storing tools in low temperate and damp locations tend to corrode quicker.
-Take gardening tools for example; regularly watering your plants makes the soil moist and if you don’t get the moist soil off your trowel, it’s bound to get rusty.
+Take gardening tools for example; regularly watering your plants makes the soil moist and if you don’t get the moist soil off your trowels, your garden tools are bound to get rusty if you are not cautious.

 Different methods to remove rust from tools

-There are a lot of ways to remove rust from tools with home remedies.
-In fact, some effective means on how to remove rust from metal tools is done through the use of common household items.
+In fact, some effective means how to remove rust from metal tools is done through the use of common household items.
 Rust-removing solutions can be pricey, so instead, why not take a look at some of these home remedies?

 1. Using baking soda